- This event has passed.

 Rob is the husband of Anya Grokhovski, Founder and Artistic Director of Musical Bridges Around the World.
 Rob is very proud of having served over 30 years reserve and active duty in the United States Air Force, retiring from active duty in 2011 as a Colonel.

-Manuel Alejandro Hernández Cardona
+Manuel Alejandro Hernández Cardona (of CMC Studios)

 Manuel A. Hernandez is an artist who approaches art as an idea.
 He uses the art context as a means to communicate, comment, and question society.
-The material of his works varies constantly so he considers himself more like a modeler of ideas.
+The material of his works constantly varies so he considers himself more like a modeler of ideas.